Skip to content

 A place for nature

-• Small, wooded sections on the edge of the site will be densely planted and left entirely for wildlife.
-Trees and shrubs will provide much needed homes and nesting spots for birds and mammals whilst helping reduce noise and pollution from the neighbouring road.
+• Small, wooded sections on the edge of the site are densely planted and left entirely for wildlife.
+Trees and shrubs provide much-needed homes and nesting spots for birds and mammals, while also helping reduce noise and pollution from the neighbouring road.

-• Tree species used in the woodland will be able to adapt to the threats of pests, diseases and a changing climate with the majority being native broadleaf varieties that are historically and culturally linked to the area.
+• Tree species in the woodland have been chosen for their ability to adapt to the threats of pests, diseases and a changing climate, with the majority being native broadleaf varieties historically and culturally linked to the area.

-• A second meadow will act as a food source for pollinators and protect evidence of a historical ridge and furrow meadow.
-Scattered ponds, hedgerows and wooded glades will add to the variation of vital habitats created for amphibians, mammals and birds to thrive.
+• A second meadow acts as a food source for pollinators and protects evidence of a historical ridge and furrow meadow.
+Scattered ponds, hedgerows, and wooded glades add to the variation of vital habitats, allowing amphibians, mammals and birds to thrive.

 A close up of a tree sapling with people in the background